The Vestry of St. Bartholomew's Church in the City of New York is the legal, canonical (church law), and fiduciary "board of trustees" for the church.

 For questions about the Vestry or to contact individual members, , or call 212-378-0263.

-The 2013 Vestry election wll take place at The Annual Meeting on February 3, 2013.
+The 2013 Vestry election took place at The Annual Meeting on February 3, 2013.

 The Nominating Committee nominated the following persons: Anne Rabbino, continuing as Warden; Zack Bacon, Stephanie Foster, Morihiko Goto and Dulcie Mapondera for second terms as Vestry; and Hunter Carter and William Erhardt for first term Vestry.
 It has been the practice of St. Bartholomew’s not to have contested elections unless there is an issue that will come before the Vestry on which there is strong disagreement within the parish.
 Any one who desires to nominate other candidates should contact Millard Cook in the office of the Rector to get a copy of by bylaws, which detail the procedures for nominations from the parish.